pablo-meier/Pablog/frog-sources/posts/2012-12-14-shootings.md

 Here are some pretty basic concepts people need to get into their skulls about gun control and these shootings.
 First, stop saying the following:

-* "It's not about guns, it's about people."
-Shut the fuck up already.
+### "It's not about guns, it's about people."

+Oh shut the fuck up already.
 Nobody promoting a discussion on gun control reform is absolving "people," whatever that means.
 We _know_ evil, violent, and unstable people exist in the world (they always have, and they exist even in places without so many mass shootings!).  _Everybody_ I've spoken who supports more restrictive gun control would be _thrilled_ if we had a more robust, available system for people with violent tendencies, and is more than ready to have that discussion too.

 Nobody at any point suggested otherwise, to use this and related phrases at this point is just a way to deflect a conversation you don't want or are afraid of having.

 To quote [someone else:][1]

-    "Guns don't kill people - people do.
-By the same token, planes don't kill people - people flying them into buildings do.
-And yet, I recall that we immediately and decisively worked to keep deranged people from gaining possession of planes when a handful of those people used them as tools of mass murder;
+> "Guns don't kill people - people do.
+By the same token, planes don't kill people
+> - people flying them into buildings do.
+And yet, I recall that we immediately
+> and decisively worked to keep deranged people from gaining possession of planes
+> when a handful of those people used them as tools of mass murder; indeed, we
-    indeed, we made it much more difficult for the overwhelming majority of peaceful, law-abiding citizens to board a plane."
+> made it much more difficult for the overwhelming majority of peaceful,
+> law-abiding citizens to board a plane."

 Also: